Reasons for decisions

 Two important exceptions exist where no charges apply.
 First, where an applicant requests access to their own personal information, including income support information, no charge is payable (reg 7(1) FoI Regulations (Cth)).
-Second, an agency or minister cannot charge a fee if they don’t make a decision about an access request within the Found in a statute of delegated legislation.
-For example, a statutory authority or body is aperson or organisation that has special powers given by parliament to do work for the public benefit. time limits, unless they have an extension (regs 7(2), 7(3)).
+Second, an agency or minister cannot charge a fee if they don’t make a decision about an access request within the statutory time limits, unless they have an extension (regs 7(2), 7(3) FoI Regulations (Cth)).

 Where an agency or minister decides that the applicant is to pay a charge in relation to their request for access to documents, the applicant is to be provided with an estimate of charges and how the charge is calculated (s 29(1)(b)).
-If the applicant does not accept the estimate, or does not seek to have it reviewed within 30 days, the freedom of information request is Treated by the law as if something is the case, even if that is not the reality.
-For example, children may be deemed to have the same home as their parents, whether they actually live there or not.
-Or a person may be deemed to have given their consent to something if they hear about it and do not object.
-Compare rebuttable. to have been withdrawn (s 29(2)).
+If the applicant does not accept the estimate, or does not seek to have it reviewed within 30 days, the freedom of information request is deemed to have been withdrawn (s 29(2) FoI Act (Cth)).
 Applicants can elect not to continue with the application after being advised that charges may apply.

 Applicants can ask for charges to be reduced or waived at any time on any grounds.
-In considering the applicant’s request, the agency or minister must consider whether paying the charge would cause financial hardship and whether giving access to the document is in the public interest (s 29(5)).
-An agency or minister can still decide to impose a charge even though it would cause the applicant financial hardship or Providing information to another person or institution as required by a contract or other legal process. would be in the public interest.
+In considering the applicant’s request, the agency or minister must consider whether paying the charge would cause financial hardship and whether giving access to the document is in the public interest (s 29(5) FoI Act (Cth)).
+An agency or minister can still decide to impose a charge even though it would cause the applicant financial hardship or disclosure would be in the public interest.
 However, there is a right of internal review, review by the AI Commissioner and appeal to the AAT on the imposition or amount of the charge.